 When the Bodhisatta returned with the ransom and did not find the gang, he knew that his master had not heeded his warning.
 The Bodhisatta walked down the road and found the bodies and the treasure, and he understood everything that had happened.
 He mused aloud that those who seek selfish gain always reap ruin eventually; not only for themselves, but for other people too.
 Tree fairies who heard the Bodhisatta speak shouted applause.
 He took the treasure home and spent the rest of his life giving alms and doing good deeds.

 In the Lifetime of the Buddha

 The brahmin priest was an earlier birth of a selfish and obstinate disciple of the Buddha.
-The Buddha told him this story of his past life so he knew his refusal to listen to advice had once resulted in devastation.
+The Buddha told him this story of his past life so he knew that his refusal to listen to advice had once resulted in devastation.